karlosos/catan-dice-roller/README.md

 1. Defining user list (randomly select starti player, show who has the turn).
 2. Statistics view.
 Show how many times each number was rolled.
-3. Alternative random generator.
+3. Alternative random generator (card stack).
 Similar to Catan Universe.

 ## Development

-You will need Node v16.13.1.
+You will need Node v20.
 I suggest using `nvm` for managing your node versions.

 1. Install dependencies with `npm install`.
 1. Run desktop application with `npm run start` or react app with `npm run react-start`.